NetGalley Review: Is NetGalley Worth It? w/ 50% Off Coupon!

 - To get a 50% discount on the BooksGoSocial already low prices, bringing one month on NetGalley down to $39.50, all you have to do is enter coupon code: kdpr50 at the checkout point.

 So act fast, because these slots fill up quickly.
-Check it out now!Did you know that you can save big on NetGalley services?Click To Tweet
+Check out NetGalley+ from BooksGoSocial and don't forget the coupon code kdpr50.Did you know that you can save big on NetGalley services?Click To Tweet

 But what if you aren't ready to publish?
 What if you just want to be a reader?